link1905/system-design-101/content/docs/data-persistence/distributed-database/peer-to-peer-architecture/gossip-protocol.md

 ### Forwarding

-With [consistent hashing](../../../#consistent-hashing) and shared metadata, any node can act as an interface:
+With [consistent hashing]({{< ref "peer-to-peer-architecture#consistent-hashing" >}}) and shared metadata, any node can act as an interface:

 - Serving read requests directly or forwarding them to respective replicas.
-- Routing write requests to the appropriate node.
+- Routing write requests to the owner node.

 ```d2
 grid-rows: 2